Richard Cromwell Carpenter

 Richard Cromwell Carpenter (21 October 1812 – 27 March 1855) was an English architect.
-He is chiefly remembered as an ecclesiastical and tractarian architect working in the Gothic style.
+He is chiefly remembered as an ecclesiastical and tractarian architect working in the Gothic Revival style.

 Family

 Carpenter was born on 21 October 1812 in Russell Square, London, the son of another Richard Carpenter, a magistrate (baptised 20 July 1788 in St. Giles, Cripplegate) and Sophia (Page) Carpenter.
 His parents had married in 1804 in St. James, Clerkenwell, London, and lived a moderately affluent family life in Russell Square.

 He married Amelia Dollman, who was born about 1818 at Loders, Dorset.
 Their son Richard Herbert Carpenter (born 1841 in St. Pancras, London, died 1893) was also a Gothic revival ecclesiastical architect.

 Carpenter died from tuberculosis on 27 March 1855, at his home in Upper Bedford Place, Russell Square, aged 42, and was buried in a family vault on the western side of Highgate Cemetery.
 His obituary in the Gentleman's Magazine said "it is in fact to be feared, that his laborious and zealous application to his profession tended to shorten his life."